Nick-hub-26/Meal-Selector/README.md

-A simple but neat little tool that helps me to pick which dinners to eat throughout the week
+A simple but neat little tool that helps me and my family to pick which meals we should have for dinner during the week